-Open a bank account.
 For an individual scholarship fund, talk with your local bank or credit union about the specific requirements to accept scholarship deposits on behalf of another individual.
-For a charitable scholarship fund, you may want to consult with a tax expert to ensure that your fund meets all applicable IRS requirements when you open your bank account.
+However, for a charitable scholarship fund, you may want to consult with a tax expert to ensure that your fund meets all applicable IRS requirements when you open your bank account.